tjhenning/expert-octo-guacamole/x_team_rules.md

 ## How we will assign (and reassign) tasks

+* Try to meet weekly during projects to split tasks evenly amongst group members
+* Communicate each others progress in our chat on GroupMe

 ## How will we will track progress (and follow-up) on completion of tasks
 Frequent communication.